MiguelHigueraDev/dorg/README.md

 # dorg (Directory Organizer)

-dorg is an experimental CLI tool that allows you to quickly organize files in a folder, creating folders and moving files so they are sorted by their creation date.
+dorg is an experimental CLI tool that allows you to quickly organize files in a directory, creating directories and moving files so they are sorted by their creation date.

 ![dorg](github/demo.gif)